papamat/sapfo-hugo/content/portfolio/work7.md

 weight = 7
 +++

-As a stationary lover myself, I could not but create a lether pen case for my markers and favourite pens.
+As a stationary lover myself, I could not but create a leather pen case for my markers and favourite pens.
 Choose your colour and make it yours.

 ![This is Lilika][1]